solvialab/infragate-landing/docs/features.md

 - **Template-based or custom** — choose from admin-defined cluster templates or configure everything manually
 - **Automatic resource creation** — each cluster gets its own compartment, VCN, subnet, internet gateway, route table, security list, and node pools
 - **VPN-first Kubernetes API access** — admins can enable public OKE API endpoints restricted to runner/VPN/corporate CIDRs.
 Infragate creates a dedicated public API endpoint subnet and TCP/6443 allowlist rules, avoiding DRG cost and LPG scaling limits while keeping access unavailable from the open internet.
 - **Bring your own infrastructure** — optionally supply existing VCN, compartment, or subnet OCIDs via the Advanced tab to skip resource creation and wire into existing networks.
-BYO resources are referenced read-only and never modified by Terraform; Infragate-created VCN/subnet/security list resources are fully managed and manual OCI Console edits to them will be overwritten on the next apply.
+Supplied BYO resources are referenced read-only and never edited by Terraform; if only an existing VCN is supplied, Infragate may still create cluster subnets/security lists inside it.
+Infragate-created VCN/subnet/security list resources are fully managed and manual OCI Console edits to them will be overwritten on the next apply.
 When using existing VCN/subnet overrides, route tables are not managed by Infragate, so equivalent private-subnet egress must already exist for OKE workers: route `0.0.0.0/0` to NAT Gateway (or equivalent corporate egress path) and route `all-<region>-services-in-oracle-services-network` to Service Gateway.
 This is routing, not an open ingress security rule.
 - **BYON scope behavior** - `Existing Compartment OCID` alone reuses only the compartment.
 Infragate does not auto-discover existing VCN/subnet objects inside that compartment; leave VCN/subnet blank only when you want Infragate to create a fresh network stack there.
 - **Advanced override guardrails** - Advanced OCID fields validate resource-type prefixes and provide OCI-backed autocomplete for compartments, VCNs, and subnets to reduce typo/copy-paste errors before deploy.
 - **Shared compartment pattern** — for multiple clusters in one compartment, use a dedicated BYO compartment OCID in Advanced for every cluster in that shared domain; avoid reusing an auto-created per-cluster compartment as a shared target.